streetturtle/soupson-time/README.md

 $ apt-get install python-bs4
 ```

-The menu could be printed to the output, or to the file by providing `file` option to the call:
+The menu could be printed to the output:

 ```bash
 $ python soupson.py